Addiction to Adderall

 - Heart problems

-Abuse of this drug could give the user a feeling of increased energy and a sense of euphoria.
-But, when this energy and euphoria fade, the user could experience:
+Abuse of this drug may give users a feeling of increased energy and a sense of euphoria.
+But, when this energy and euphoria fade, users may experience:

 - Tiredness, even exhaustion